-Confused as to whether you should stay in a: B&b, Hostel, Guesthouse, Apartment, Hotel, Resort, Backpackers, Lodge, Self-catering, Airbnb, Castle, try Couchsurfing or a Homestay (whew!)?
+Confused as to whether you should stay in a: B&b, Hostel, Guesthouse, Apartment, Hotel, Resort, Backpackers, Lodge, Self-catering, Airbnb, Castle, (should you try) Coliving, Couchsurfing or a Homestay (whew!)?

-The links below describe these different types of accommodation and help you to decide which to avoid and which ones are the best, as well as how to locate long term stays without paying tons in the process and other very helpful tips and tricks…
+The links below describe these many different types of accommodation, and help you to decide which to avoid and which ones are the best.
+They also discuss how to locate long term stays without paying tons in the process, and other very helpful tips and tricks…

 Matthew Karsten has been traveling around the world for the last 9 years as a blogger, photographer, and digital nomad.
 Adventure travel & photography are his passions.
 Let him inspire you to travel more with crazy stories, photography, and money-saving tips.
 He will show you how to travel the world, to seek experiences over possessions, and open your mind to new possibilities.
 To visit places that you didn’t even know existed!

 Here is his excellent article about how to find cheap travel accommodation…

 Lauren is a full time traveler and digital nomad, traveling for 4 years she has been to 48 countries.
 Through well-written travel stories, itineraries, and photos she hopes to inspire others to see the world in a new light, and explore it themselves.

 Have a look at her beautifully set out website and read her secret to free accommodation around the world…